mrdeveloperdude/OctoMY/README.md

 --------------------------------

 OctoMY™ Is fast, stable and ultimately flexible.
- * It's maintains your privacy.
+ * It maintains your privacy.
  * It has a friendly user interface for beginners while not getting in the way of the experts.
  * It is distributed by nature and allows for many complex configurations like flocking.
  * It is extensible, and the API will allow new features to be added with ease.